Tom-Camp/cocktaillibrary/README.md

 A collection of cocktail recipes in the [Open Recipe Format](https://open-recipe-format.readthedocs.io/en/latest/index.html).

+## Prerequisites

+You will need to know a few cocktail recipes and you can look up YAML on [DuckDuckGo](https://duckduckgo.com).

 ## Contributing

 Create recipes.
 Create pull requests.
 Grow the library.

+## Running tests

+Mix cocktails and then test them.
+Cheers!

 ## Authors